gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 in a reserved state after allocation

 It is incorrect as the device gets into reserved state (instead of remaining in it) at allocation.
-And the important effect of the new feature is that the device remains in reserved state after the **deallocation** of the device preventing the re-allocation of the device until the device is externally un-reserved.
-This is the core of the "one time use" feature, so missing this point is pretty sever.
+The important effect of the new feature is that the device remains in reserved state after the **deallocation** preventing reallocation until the device is externally un-reserved.
+This is the core of the "one time use" feature, so missing this point is pretty severe.
 The summary is not just incomplete but actively misleading the reader.

 The "Enhancement" section is mostly a repetition of the "New Features" section only the second bullet point adds extra information.